yoavarviv/C-Mamans/README.md

 Please use it wisely :)

+---
+**NOTE**

-* The code snippets in here are not the only solution, if you programmed a different solution, it does not mean yours is wrong. *
+The code snippets in here are not the only solution, if you programmed a different solution, it does not mean yours is wrong.
+This was written is Semester 2022A.

+---